lu22do/workpackage-tracker/readme.md

-This is a meteor boilerplate for an app manipulating some data (a collection of 'stuffs') and protected by accounts using a user name for login.
-There is a concept of 'admin' account who can see and administer the users (and any stuff data).
+This is a meteor project based on lu22do/accounts-boilerplate to track what we call workpackages at my company i.e. small projects that are merged into the big code base of the product.

+A workpackage is created.
+List of  workpackage can be seen.
+Individual workpackage can be edited.
+It has a bunch of attributes.

 Login is required to use the app.
-Only owner can delete/edit his own stuff.
+Only owner can delete/edit his own workpackage.
 Admin password can be set in the settings.json file.

 Templates: